 - 1/2 cup canola oil

 - 1/8 tsp nutmeg

 - 1 cup chopped walnuts, pecans, or chocolate chips (optional)

 - Preheat oven to 350 degrees.

 - In a large bowl, beat the eggs with a whisk.
-Mix in oil and sugar, then zucchini and vanilla.
+Blend in oil, apple sauce, and sugars, followed by the zucchini and vanilla.

-- Combine flour, cinnamon, nutmeg, baking soda, baking powder and salt, as well as nuts, chocolate chips and/or dried fruit, if using.
+- In a medium bow, combine flour, cinnamon, nutmeg, baking soda, baking powder and salt, as well as nuts and/or chocolate chips, if using.

-- Stir this into the egg mixture.
-Divide the batter into prepared pans.
+- Stir dry ingredients into the wet mixture just until combined.
+Divide the batter evenly into prepared pans.